-Dr. Rothschild was recognized in 2019 and the four years immediately preceding by The Best Lawyers in America® for Biotechnology and Life Sciences Law and again in 2022 and 2023 for Patent Law and Biotechnology and Life Sciences Law.
+Dr. Rothschild was recognized in 2021 and the six years immediately preceding by The Best Lawyers in America® for Biotechnology and Life Sciences Law and again in 2022 and 2023 for Patent Law and Biotechnology and Life Sciences Law.
 In 2011, Dr. Rothschild was selected as one of the Triad's Women Extraordinaire by Business Leader Magazine.
 Dr. Rothschild is very involved with pro bono work, and received the 2002-2003 North Carolina Intellectual Property Section Award for Pro Bono Work.
 Dr. Rothschild is a former Chair of the North Carolina Bar Association's Intellectual Property Section and remains active in the Section.
 Additionally, Dr. Rothschild has lectured at Wake Forest University Law School on topics ranging from bioethics to patenting of genetic sequences.
 She is AV® rated by Martindale-Hubbell.*

-Represent Wake Forest University Health Sciences, University of North Carolina Greensboro, University of North Carolina Charlotte and other universities in preparing and prosecuting numerous U.S. and international patent applications, including applications relating to cancer diagnostics and/or treatment, large (e.g., antibody) and small molecule therapeutics, the treatment of neuronal dysfunction.
+University experience includes representation of Wake Forest University Health Sciences, University of North Carolina Greensboro, University of North Carolina Charlotte, Georgia Health Sciences and other universities in preparing and prosecuting numerous U.S. and international patent applications, including applications relating to cancer diagnostics and/or treatment, large (e.g., antibody) and small molecule therapeutics, the treatment of neuronal dysfunction.
 Also, assisted with patent license counseling and negotiation, inventorship disputes, and inter-university agreement negotiations.

 Represent agricultural companies and universities in the patent prosecution and IP counseling relating to the development of improved chemical formulations for pesticides, environmental testing, and genetically engineered plants.
 Provide patent prosecution and counseling services to a leading tobacco manufacturer; for example, have obtained patents for genetically selected tobaccos having increased amino acid content and other beneficial traits.